Cloud-Computing-Group-NUS/Project-Code/README.md

 Your computer needs to be configured with the __node.js__ environment

-You can config your system by [config node.js](https://react.dev/learn/installation)
+You can config your system by [node.js installation](https://react.dev/learn/installation)

 ### Clone and Checkout